elastisys/compliantkubernetes-apps/README.md

 This repository installs all the applications of ck8s on top of already created clusters.
 To setup the clusters see [ck8s-cluster](https://github.com/elastisys/ck8s-cluster).
-A service-cluster (sc) or workload-cluster (wc) can be created seperately but all of the applications will not work correctly unless both are running.
+A service-cluster (sc) or workload-cluster (wc) can be created separately but all of the applications will not work correctly unless both are running.

 All config files will be located under `CK8S_CONFIG_PATH`.
 There will be three config files: `wc-config.yaml`, `sc-config.yaml` and `secrets.yaml`.